enspiral/handbook/working-groups/ambassadors.md

 Ooh, we love introductions!
 You can either post a message in our slack group or send an email to [ambassadors@enspiral.com](mailto:ambassadors@enspiral.com)

-### I'm looking for an introduction to one of our friends, can the Ambassadors help?
+### I'm looking for an introduction to one of our friends, can Ambassadors help?
 Absolutely.
 We know literally tons of people (well, tens of tons actually, people are heavy!) - just post up in our slack channel what sort of connection you are looking for and we will do our best to help.

 ### Who are our current Ambassadors?